The 'pretty' albino lobster that made a P.E.I. couple say 'holy hell'

 There's a reason a certain restaurant chain isn't called White Lobster.

 And that's presumably because most of the lobsters on dinner plates are a different colour.

 But when a couple pulled a white lobster from the waters off Machons Point, P.E.I., in May of 1988, it was inevitable that CBC News would send a camera around to have a look.

 "I figured, holy hell — you know?
 What's this thing doing?
 I've never seen one before," said Shirley MacLeod, when speaking to CBC News about the unusual catch she and her husband had made.

 'Special enough to save'

-Reporter Wylaine LaFoy said "the MacLeods figured it was special enough to save," which led to the crustacean being kept in a holding tank, rather than moving on to the usual dinner-related destination.
+Reporter Wylaine LaFoy said "the MacLeods figured it was special enough to save," which led to the crustacean being kept in a holding tank, rather than moving on to the usual food-related destination.

 However, when the lobster was shown on television, including on CBC's Midday, it had started showing some blue on its carapace.
 MacLeod said it had changed its appearance since being caught.

 "When we took her out of the trap, she had, like, a mother of pearl glaze on her — she was really pretty," MacLeod said.